chidiya21/cf_ai_my_photos/PROMPTS.md

 ## 2025-11-16 (Added Images)

 **PROMPT:** I have now also added images in the imgs folder to use as a background for the writing feature, the logo, the chat button on the right of the writing page for AI-assisted writing, and a profile photo.
 Please integrate them, they are svgs, thanks!

+---

+## 2025-11-16 (Text Selection)

+**PROMPT:** Can you add text selection so that the AI co-writer can have context for the lyric help?
+Thanks!